 The programme also takes into account a sponsor’s existing living arrangements and their capacity to accommodate family members under the scheme.

 The first open calls for proposals ran from 14 May to 30 June 2018.
 A larger number of applications than were anticipated were received, however, just 80 applications were granted.
 A second call for proposals was opened on 20 December 2018 and ran until 8 February 2019.
 The Department of Justice was aiming to finalise all IHAP 2 decisions by the end of 2020.
 It is understood that as of December 2021, all IHAP decisions have been finalised.
-There is no appeal mechanism against a negative IHAP decision though there is anecdotal evidence that some negative decisions have been overturned following an administrative review.
+There is no appeal mechanism against a negative IHAP decision though there is anecdotal evidence that some negative decisions were overturned following an administrative review.

 Community Sponsorship Ireland (CSI)